imkheong/cka_training_130do/k-labs/lab08/README.md

 * Node Prep

 # Step 1
-* Increase node count to 3
+* Increase node count to 3  ( SKIP This if not ON Azure AKS )

+>> WARNING: DO NOT PERFORM THIS IF NOT IN AZURE AKS Sub System!! ( Skip to Step 2 )

 ```sh